Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 ## Reducer

 This is saved on a per-site basis.
 All orders are collected in `items`, and there is a query => ID mapping in `queries`. `isQueryLoading` indicates which queries are being requested.
-Currently this is only paged requests (but will allow for filtered queries in v2). `totalPages` tracks the number of pages of orders (this might update to a query mapping later). `isLoading` tracks whether single order requests have been requested/loaded.
+Currently this is only paged requests (but will allow for filtered queries in v2). `total` tracks the number of orders, mapped by queries (not including page). `isLoading` tracks whether single order requests have been requested/loaded.
 The order items example below is not a complete list.
 See the [API documentation for orders](http://woocommerce.github.io/woocommerce-rest-api-docs/#order-properties).

 ```js
 {